bilalyasar/justrelease/README.md

 #JustRelease

-JustRelease is command line tool to release software libraries hosted on github.com
+JustRelease is command line tool to release software libraries hosted on github.com.
+Justrelease requires no configuration and applies default behavior in each release operation.
+If you want to customize some of the features offered by justrelease, please include `justrelease.yml` file in your repository.

 ##Requirements

 - Github Account and Github Repository
 - Java 7 or higher
+- `justrelease.yml` for custom configuration

 ##Installation